 Where To Begin:

-"What if you had what you needed most and felt that life had embraced you, and to have it all dissapear overnight?
-Where would you start over from that?
-How would you?
-As I was writing that song I was on vacation at the Jersey shore, and it just got me thinking about the inevibility of leaving, cause just as I had gone away on vacation, I knew in the back of my head I would just be leaving in a few days anyway.
+"What if you had what you needed most and felt that life had completely embraced you, you were headed into this bright future, but then had it all dissapear over night?
+How would you start over from that?
+I was on vacation at the Jersey shore when I wrote this, thinking about the inevitability of leaving, cause just as I had gone away on vacation, I knew in the back of my head I would just be leaving in a few days anyway.
 When you think of the people you care about most in that context, as in being only temporary, things can seem so overwhelming and cruel; you must find a way to break the cycle."
+[Listen to Where to Begin on MySpace

 Breathe:

-"So this is my official 'break up song.'
-You know I just had to have one.
-There was this girl who told me I'd be sorry after I left her but I pretty much brushed it aside.
-I thought I was above it all and nothing could touch me.
-But then I began to miss her so I dug through some boxes I had and found this five or six page letter she gave me after we split up and I wanted to take a deep breath to remember it all, just one last time."
+"It's an official 'break up song' and you know I just had to have one.
+There was this person who told me I'd be sorry after I left but I pretty much brushed it aside.
+I thought I was above it, but one day afterwards I was going thru some boxes and found this five or six page letter she gave me after we split up and I poured over it for hours.
+To me it was kind of like taking a deep breath to remember it all one last time."

 Found:

-"I think on the surface it's an optimistic song, he's saying how he's 'found' and everything has changed for the better, but the thing is, he's putting so much faith in this person, it's almost obsession, and you're supposed to understand that this might not be the best idea.
-Face it, if you were messed up before you met someone, you're probably gonna be messed up regardless.
-You have to get yourself out of it, no one else is gonna do that for you.
-Can meeting one person really turn your life around that quick?
+"On the surface it's an optimistic song, he's saying how he's 'found' and everything has changed for the better, but the thing is, he's putting so much faith in this person, it's almost obsession, and you're supposed to understand that this might not be the best idea.
+If you were messed up before you met someone you're probably gonna stay messed up regardless.
 It's how it feels to always be on the extreme side of yourself."

 In Too Deep: